Socialist realism: Association of Artists of Revolutionary Russia (AKhRR)

 The Association of Artists of Revolutionary Russia (AKhRR) was established in 1922 and was one of the most influential artist groups in the USSR.
 The AKhRR worked to truthfully document contemporary life in Russia by utilizing "heroic realism".
 The term "heroic realism" was the beginning of the socialist realism archetype.
 AKhRR was sponsored by influential government officials such as Leon Trotsky and carried favor with the Red Army.
+Early realism headed by the AKhRR may have also been inspired by German New Objectivity and other European modernist art.

-In 1928, the AKhRR was renamed to Association of Artists of the Revolution (AKhR) in order to include the rest of the Soviet states.
+In 1928, the AKhRR was renamed to the Association of Artists of the Revolution (AKhR) in order to include the rest of the Soviet states.
 At this point the group had begun participating in state promoted mass forms of art like murals, jointly-made paintings, advertisement production and textile design.
 The group was disbanded April 23, 1932 by the decree "On the Reorganization of Literary and Artistic Organizations" serving as the nucleus for the Stalinist USSR Union of Artists.

 Studio of military artists named after M. B. Grekov

-Studio of military artists was created in 1934.
+A studio of military artists was created in 1934.

 The Union of Soviet Writers (USW)

-The creation of Union of Soviet Writers was partially initiated by Maxim Gorky to unite the Soviet writers of different methods, such as the "proletarian" writers (such as Fyodor Panfyorov), praised by the Communist Party, and the poputchicks (such as Boris Pasternak and Andrei Bely).
+The creation of the Union of Soviet Writers was partially initiated by Maxim Gorky to unite the Soviet writers of different methods, such as the "proletarian" writers (such as Fyodor Panfyorov), praised by the Communist Party, and the poputchicks (such as Boris Pasternak and Andrei Bely).
 In August 1934, the union held its first congress where Gorky said:

 The Writers' Union is not being created merely for the purpose of bodily uniting all artists of the pen, but so that professional unification may enable them to comprehend their corporate strength, to define with all possible clarity their varied tendencies, creative activity, guiding principles, and harmoniously to merge all aims in that unity which is guiding all the creative working energies of the country.

 One of the most famous authors during this time was Alexander Fadeyev.
-Fadeyev was a close personal friend of Stalin and called Stalin "one of the greatest humanists the world has ever seen."
+Fadeyev was a close personal friend of Stalin, referring to him as "one of the greatest humanists the world has ever seen."
 His most famous works include The Rout and The Young Guard.